vaadin/docs/README.md

 ### `frontend`

-Fusion/TypeScript examples, which are included as rendered examples in the documentation.
+TypeScript examples, which are included as rendered examples in the documentation.
 Follow Vaadin best practices when creating code examples.

 ### `src`